Our Flower Gardens Can Save the Bees

 Little native bee on an Alstroemeria flower

-We can significantly help pollinators with our gardens
+Our gardens can significantly help pollinators

 Three areas were chosen, two natural wooded areas and one intensely planted garden of native plants.
 Mr. Sarver found many bees that had never been seen in Delaware and several that were of concern due to low numbers over a large region.
 (Read the full Washington Post article here.)